MystenLabs/sui/doc/book/src/samples/README.md

 # Samples

-A collection of ready to go samples for common blockchain usecases.
+This section contains a growing collection of ready-to-go samples for common blockchain use cases.